emilbratt/OTGT/Datavarehus/Tjener/README.md

 ```

-Here are some instructions for basic usage of mariadb
+### Here are some instructions for setting up mariadb and basic usage

 Create database (set your own name instead of DBNAME)
 ```